 In addition to the general requirements for admission of first-time students and transfer students to the university, other requirements must be met by students applying to the Nursing Program (please see section on Department of Nursing Education, pg.
 167, for complete description).
-Applications are available in the Nursing Department or online at www.kwu.edu/nursing.
+Applications are available in the Department of Nursing Education or online at www.kwu.edu/nursing.